 DS games weren’t patchable.

 There’s an odd myth about Sprung, that it was developed in Halifax, and that any of the random cultural references to places that players have recognized must be a coincidence.
-But no, it was written and eveloped in NYC, the writing staff primarily being NYU film students, and a lot of the obscure local references came from their own experiences growing up.
+But no, it was written and developed in NYC, the writing staff primarily being NYU film and theater students, and a lot of the obscure local references came from their own experiences growing up around the country.

 The Halifax belief is probably because the studio did eventually move to Halifax, but that was years after Sprung was completed.
 Only around half of the Sprung team was still even at the studio by that point.
 Amazingly, most of them are still there!